julianocosta89/otel-lab/lab/src/otel-collector/README.md

         tls:
           insecure: true
       ```

+> [!NOTE]
+> As `otlp` is used to export data to Aspire and Jaeger, we need to add an alias to it, as we need
+to configure it twice.

 1. Configuring the `service`:
     - Up until now we have just defined the components our Collector will use, but they are not enabled yet.